FloorVerhoeven/DevelopableApproximationViaGaussImageThinning/README.md

 # GaussThinning

-This folder contains the code related to the Paper "Developable Approximation via Gauss Image Thinning".
+This folder contains the code related to the paper "Developable Approximation via Gauss Image Thinning" by Alexandre Binninger, Floor Verhoeven, Philipp Herholz and Olga Sorkine-Hornung.

 ## Compilation

 The only dependencies are `libigl` and `Eigen`.
-A Makefile is provided.
-Type `make` to compile.
+A Makefile is provided, issue `make` to compile.
 Please make sure you are compiling with g++.

 ## Running

-The executable is `GaussThinning`.
+The executable is `GaussThinning` (or `GaussThinningParallel`).
 The main function can be launched without entering any parameter.
 In this case, the program runs on a bunch of default examples with optimal parameters.

 To try the code on another mesh, the arguments are: